opnfv/ipv6/docs/setupservicevm/ipv6-configguide.rst

 |    ``opendaylight-user@opnfv>log:display``
 |    ``opendaylight-user@opnfv>log:tail``

 ODL-7: To enable ODL DLUX UI, install the following features.
-Then you can navigate to http://localhost:8181/index.html for DLUX UI.
+Then you can navigate to ``http://<opnfv-odl-controller IP address>:8181/index.html``for DLUX UI.
 The default user-name and password is admin/admin.

     ``opendaylight-user@opnfv>feature:install odl-restconf odl-l2switch-switch odl-mdsal-apidocs odl-dlux-core``